deliveroo/deliveroo.engineering/_posts/2019-01-28-moving-from-ruby-to-rust.md

 * [ruru](https://github.com/d-unseductable/ruru) and [rutie](https://github.com/danielpclark/rutie)
 * [Helix](https://github.com/tildeio/helix)

-We tried Helix first: it has macros which look like writing Ruby in Rust, which was a bit more magical for us than we found comfortable;
+We tried Helix first:
+* it has macros which look like writing Ruby in Rust, which was a bit more magical for us than we found comfortable
-The Coercion Protocol wasn't well documented and it wasn't clear how would you go about passing non-primitive ruby objects into Helix' methods;
+* the Coercion Protocol wasn't well documented and it wasn't clear how would you go about passing non-primitive Ruby objects into Helix methods
-We were not sure about the safety - it looked like Helix didn't call ruby methods using `rb_protect`, which could lead to an undefined behavior;
+* we were not sure about the safety - it looked like Helix didn't call Ruby methods using [`rb_protect`](https://silverhammermba.github.io/emberb/c/#rb_protect), which could lead to undefined behavior

-Eventually, we decided to go with ruru/rutie.
-We tried to keep the Ruby layer thin and isolated from the rest of our application, so that we could possibly switch in the future.
+Eventually, we decided to go with ruru/rutie, but keep Ruby layer thin and isolated so that we could possibly switch in the future.
-[Rutie](https://crates.io/crates/rutie) is a fork of [Ruru](https://crates.io/crates/ruru) (it looks like ruru's development had stagnated, and it wasn't accepting new PRs).
+We decided to use [Rutie](https://crates.io/crates/rutie), a recent fork of [Ruru](https://crates.io/crates/ruru) which has more active development.

 Here's a small example of how you can create a class with one method in ruru/rutie: